tinaponting/Genesis-child-themes-3/README.md

 ..................................

 Themes:
+* Delightful, mostly used for food bloggers, to small for my taste!
 * Exquisite Damask, black and smal one:)
 * Jennifer, common theme for female blogger, plenty of space for adsense.
 * Bloom, minmalist them with woocommerse, works for writersandso on. plenty of place add adsense.